MrJoy/frisky/README.md

-If you have a device that implements UPnP, you can most likely control it programmatically with `playful`.
-You can't today, but eventually you'll be able to build your own devices & services with `playful` that can be consumed by other UPnP clients (ex. build a media server with playful and listen on your PS3...).
+If you have a device that implements UPnP, you can most likely control it programmatically with `frisky`.
+You can't today, but eventually you'll be able to build your own devices & services with `frisky` that can be consumed by other UPnP clients (ex. build a media server with frisky and listen on your PS3...).

 ## Features